 - Liberation Theology and Marx

-There are eight lessons per week and the course is typically taught by two teachers.
+There are ten lessons per week and the course is typically taught by two teachers.
 Students are provided with a core textbook plus additional department handouts and digital resources.
 Students are regularly assessed through the submission of essays and seminar presentations.

 The course is examined by three 2 hour exams at the end of the Upper Sixth.